JayboBaker/pyf/content/pages/services.md

   ## Workshop

-  We sometimes know that the perfect finish can not be achieved on board.
-  Pinnacle Yacht Finishing can happily and confidently remove anything to be worked on and finished in the workshop.
+  We know it’s not always possible to achieve the perfect finish on board.
+We can happily and confidently remove anything to be worked on and finished in the workshop.

   ##